Return Predictability Under the Alternative

 Queensland University of Technology - School of Economics and Finance; Simon Fraser University; Financial Research Network (FIRN)

-We propose a new standard error estimator useful in tests of long-run return predictability.
-Our standard error exhibits substantial power gains with only minor size distortions relative to popular tests, does not require imposing the null hypothesis that returns are unpredictable, and does not require estimation of additional autocovariance terms.
-Deriving the covariance matrix without imposing the null hypothesis also produces two new terms in the spectral density matrix capturing the volatility of the shock to the regressor and the correlation between the shocks of the predictor variable equation and the prediction equation.
-Empirically, we show that failure to detect return predictability at longer horizons is partially due to the lower power of tests derived under the null hypothesis.
-For many predictors, giving the alternative a chance allows short-run predictability to survive in long-horizon regressions.
+Long-horizon predictability is not a myth.
+We propose a new analytical standard error for predictive regressions that does not impose the null hypothesis that returns are unpredictable and exhibits substantial power gains relative to popular tests.
+Deriving the covariance matrix under the alternative hypothesis produces two new terms capturing the volatility of shocks to the regressor and their correlation with shocks to the prediction equation.
+Empirically, we show that failure to detect long-horizon predictability comes from lower power in tests derived under the null hypothesis.
+For many predictors, giving the alternative a chance allows short-run predictability to survive at long-horizons.

 Keywords: Predictability, overlapping observations, analytical standard errors, size, power